maxsitt/insect-detect/sdk/README.md

 ## License

-All Python scripts are licensed under the GNU General Public License v3.0 ([GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)).
+This repository is licensed under the terms of the GNU General Public License v3.0 ([GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)).

 ## Citation

-You can cite this repository as:
+If you use resources from this repository, please cite our paper:

 ```
-Sittinger, M. (2023).
-Insect Detect - Software for automated insect monitoring
-with a DIY camera trap system (v1.6).
-Zenodo. https://doi.org/10.5281/zenodo.7472238
+Sittinger M, Uhler J, Pink M, Herz A (2024) Insect detect: An open-source DIY camera trap for automated insect monitoring.
+PLOS ONE 19(4): e0295474. https://doi.org/10.1371/journal.pone.0295474
 ```